jim-schwoebel/voice_datasets/README.md

 * [Freesound dataset](https://www.kaggle.com/c/freesound-audio-tagging-2019/data) - many different sound events. https://annotator.freesound.org/ and https://annotator.freesound.org/fsd/explore/ - The AudioSet Ontology is a hierarchical collection of over 600 sound classes and we have filled them with 297,159 audio samples from Freesound.
 This process generated 678,511 candidate annotations that express the potential presence of sound sources in audio clips.
 * [Karoldvl-ESC](https://github.com/karoldvl/ESC-50) - The ESC-50 dataset is a labeled collection of 2000 environmental audio recordings suitable for benchmarking methods of environmental sound classification.
 * [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/) - The Million Song Dataset is a freely-available collection of audio features and meta-data for a million contemporary popular music tracks.
 280 GB in size.
+* [Public domain sounds][http://pdsounds.tuxfamily.org/] - Good for wake word detection; a wide array of sounds that can be used for object detection research (524 MB - 635 SOUNDS - Open for public use).
 * [Urban Sound Dataset](https://urbansounddataset.weebly.com/) - two datasets and a taxonomy for urban sound research.

 ## Learn more